Scope

 If the furnace is a Category I furnace, a BPI- or RESNET-certified rater should perform a combustion safety test after installation.

 For Category IV furnaces, ensure that the horizontal portion of the exhaust vent pipe slopes slightly toward the furnace.
 Ensure that the condensate line drains to a sewer or septic tank or as directed by the local jurisdiction.
 If the condensate drains to the outdoors, insulate the line or wrap it with heat tape to protect it from freezing.
-Consider pretreating the condensate to reduce its acidity and corrosiveness.
+Consider pretreating the condensate to reduce its acidity.
 Also ensure that a drain pan is installed under the furnace as a backup measure.

 Climate